msukanen/dice/README.md

 # dicebag::DiceExt

-Dice rolling is currently implemented only for `i32`.
+Dice rolling is currently implemented for most basic numeric types from i8 to i128, u8 to u128, and usize.

 ## Usage